vhaghani26/python_focus_group/Session_15/session_15.md

 Python is general-purpose programming language, so data structures and functions specialized for research computing are not built-in.
 Instead, the community provides these through packages, which is why we learned about Conda in the last session.
 Nevertheless, and to the community's credit, Python is a leading language for research computing and data science.
 This section introduces some of the fundamental packages for research computing.

 For data science, **data frames**, which represent tables of data, are another fundamental data structure.
+Think about an RNA-seq gene count matrix, where you have row names that correspond to the gene names, column names that correspond to the samples in the experiment, and the values within the data frame are the gene counts.
+This is an example of a commonly used data frame structure in bioinformatics.

 Several competing packages provide data frames and related functions.
 See some of these below.

 ### [NumPy](https://numpy.org/)